dsc-courses/dsc10-2021-fa/syllabus.md

 ### Gradescope

 You'll submit labs, homeworks, and projects to Gradescope.
 Most questions will be autograded, meaning that a computer will run your code and check that it passes certain tests to verify that it works properly.
-If you didn't already get an invitation to our Gradescope course, you can sign up here with entry code TBD.
+If you didn't already get an invitation to our Gradescope course, reach out to the instructors.

 ### DataHub

 Most assignments in this course will involve programming in Python.
 Datahub is UCSD's online data science and machine learning platform, where you will work on assignments.
 Everything you need for this course is already loaded into Datahub, so you can get started on assignments quickly without having to download anything.
 You should be able to log in to Dathub and see DSC 10 listed among the course environments, starting on the first day of classes.
 If you find that you are not able to, first check the FAQs for some common login problems, and if you're still having trouble, please contact us on Campuswire.
 To access assignments and course materials, first log into Datahub, then click this link.

-### Forms
+### Integrity of Scholarship Agreement

-TBD
+All students must complete an Integrity of Scholarship Agreement through [this required form](https://docs.google.com/forms/d/e/1FAIpQLScsVcHW4AhwmQ9_veAfTVtDMOjZPYR-X90Dd8YS9N_33joO7Q/viewform).

 ## Textbooks and Materials